Paul Holes: Podcasts

 In 2019, Holes and investigative journalist Billy Jensen released a true crime podcast called The Murder Squad that explored evidence and discussions of unsolved murders, unidentified remains, and missing persons cases.
 The weekly podcast was a production of Exactly Right, a podcast network created by Karen Kilgariff and Georgia Hardstark, hosts of My Favorite Murder.
 The podcast was cancelled by the network in May 2022.

 In September 2022, Holes and journalist Kate Winkler Dawson started the true crime podcast Buried Bones on the Exactly Right Network.

 Personal life

 Holes has been married twice.
 His first marriage was to a college girlfriend, which resulted in two children.
-The couple divorced due, in part, to religious differences and Holes's admitted obsessive nature about his career.
+The couple divorced due, in part, to religious differences and Holes's admitted obsessive focus on his career.
 Holes's second wife was also a criminal investigator, and they had two children.

 In the media

 Holes came to the public's attention through his investigation of the Golden State Killer with Michelle McNamara, who coined that nickname Golden State Killer, and through his appearances on the My Favorite Murder podcast.

 Holes has been published and featured in many media outlets in discussion with the Golden State Killer leading up to and following DeAngelo's arrest.